laul7klau/kubernetes-aws/bigip-ctrl-ingress/README.md

    5. Add Security group.
    6. Save.

-#### Create and deploy BIG-IP Controller Ingress Service and application pods.
+#### Create and deploy BIG-IP Container Ingress Service and application pods.
 1. Replace the ???? chars in the next line with the your BIG-IP password.

 ``kubectl create secret generic f5-bigip-ctlr-login -n kube-system --from-literal=username=admin --from-literal=password=????``